Don Nachbaur: Coaching career

 Nachbaur began his coaching career in the 1994–95 season, when he was named head coach of the Seattle Thunderbirds of the Western Hockey League (WHL).
 He won WHL coach of the year award that season when he led the, to a 42–28–2 record and remained with the Thunderbirds as their head coach until 2000.

 Nachbaur then served as an assistant coach for the Philadelphia Phantoms of the American Hockey League (AHL) from 2000 to 2002.

 From 2003 to 2009, he served as head coach of the Tri-City Americans of the WHL, earning a .592 winning percentage with 235 wins, 155 losses, 25 overtime losses and 17 shootout defeats over the span of 432 regular season games.
 His teams made the playoffs in each of his seasons behind the bench, advancing as far as the conference final in 2007–08.
 On November 29, 2008, Nachbaur became just the tenth WHL coach to win 400 games when the Americans defeated the Vancouver Giants.
 The Americans won the WHL's U.S. Division regular season title in each of his last two seasons, the first time in franchise history they accomplished the feat.
 In the 2007–08 season, Nachbaur won his second WHL coach of the year award when he led them to a 52–16–2–2 record and gained a franchise-record 108 points.

 For the 2009–10 season, Nachbaur joined the Binghamton Senators of the AHL.
 After the season he returned to WHL and joined the Spokane Chiefs as their head coach.
 At the end of the 2016–17 season, and with the Chiefs not making the playoffs for the first time in many years, it was announced that Nachbaur and the Chiefs agreed to mutually part ways.

 On June 22, 2017, the Los Angeles Kings announced that Nachbaur was hired as assistant coach.
+Nachbaur was fired from the Kings on November 4, 2018 along with head coach John Stevens.

+After leaving the Kings, Nachbaur was hired as a head coach by HKM Zvolen of the Slovak Extraliga for the 2019-20 season.

 On June 15, 2020, Nachbaur was announced as the new head coach of SC Bern in the National League (NL), joining the nation's capital on a two-year deal.
 On December 1, 2020, SC Bern announced that Nachbaur had resigned as head coach of the team.

+After leaving Bern, Nachbaur rejoined the Tri-City Americans on February 18 2021, this time as an associate coach for the remainder of the 2020-21 WHL season.

+Prior to the 2021-22 season, Nachbaur was hired by the Calgary Flames as an assistant coach for their top level affiliate, the Stockton Heat of the AHL.
+Nachbaur would remain with the team through their move to become the Calgary Wranglers.

+On July 11th, 2024, he was named the new head coach for the Wenatchee Wild of the Western Hockey League (WHL).